sunghlin/temp.sunghlin.github.io/about.md

 #### Large-scale Deep Learning in Shared Clusters
 *(Papaer is published in IEEE MASCOTS 2018, with title __A Model-based Approach to Streamlining Distributed Training for Asynchronous SGD__)*

-we address two important problems for the application of this strategy to large-scale clusters and multiple, heterogeneous jobs.
+We address two important problems for the application of this strategy to large-scale clusters and multiple, heterogeneous jobs.
 1. We propose and validate a queueing model to estimate the throughput of a training job as a function of the number of nodes assigned to the job; this model targets asynchronous Stochastic Gradient Descent (SGD), and requires only data from quick, two-node profiling.
 2. Throughput estimations are then used to explore several classes of scheduling heuristics to reduce response time in a scenario where heterogeneous jobs are continuously submitted to a large-scale cluster.
 These scheduling algorithms dynamically select which jobs to run and how many nodes to assign to each job, based on different trade-offs between service time reduction and efficiency (e.g., speedup per additional node).
 Heuristics are evaluated through extensive simulations of realistic DNN workloads, also investigating the effects of early termination, a common scenario for DNN training jobs.